-The P-PM module interacts with the Dashboard.
-The Dashboard web app queries the DB contained in P-PM in read-only mode to fetch privacy metrics in JSON-like format and present them as per-data-buyer/service Transparency Tags.
-This can be performed to provide users information to take decisions during the configuration of the consent manager, or simply to provide a browsable collection of P-PMs using their interface, the Transparency Tags.
+The P-PM module interacts with the User Dashboard.
+The User Dashboard web app queries the DB contained in P-PM in read-only mode to fetch privacy metrics in JSON-like format and present them as per-data-buyer/service Transparency Tags.
+This provides users information to take decisions during the configuration of the Consent Manager, or simply to provide a browsable collection of P-PMs using their interface, the Transparency Tags.
 In the following we present a simple mockup draft for consultation of P-PMs using the interface provided by Transparency Tags: